AntonSol919/linkspace/index.md

 These are the basic concepts.
 With the most notable simplification being that: [Data entries](./docs/guide/index.html#lk_datapoint) without a path, group, domain, etc exists as well and referencing other packets by hash is not done inside the data but [adjacent](./docs/guide/index.html#lk_linkpoint) together with a 'tag'.

 If you're on a unix give it a [try](#Download).
-(It runs on windows but i've not yet build method of exchanging data between peers for it)
+(It runs on Windows but I've not yet build method of exchanging data between peers for it)
 For details on the exact layout of the tree and other practical stuff see the [Guide](./docs/guide/index.html).

 ### Q&A